cvivieca/dominican-tax-printing-interface/README.md

 ## Motivation

-Our government sucks so much in collecting taxes that they need to gather businesses billing info right from last century old printing devices.
-I developed this as an easy way to interact with those arcane printers from any http client (even CURL or your own browser).
-So you can easily print invoices from your web or desktop application.
+A tax printing device is a government issued device to collect businesses billing and tax information.
+I developed this as an easy way to interact with those printers from any http client (even CURL or your own browser) so you can easily print invoices from your web or desktop application.

 ## Extending